LIMUNIMI/NITHtester/README.md

 ## Contact

 For any questions or feedback regarding NITHtester, feel free to open an issue in this repository.
-You will find more informations on the developer and on NITHsensors on his [personal website](https://neeqstock.notion.site/).
+You will find more informations about NITH on Nicola Davanzo's [personal website](https://neeqstock.notion.site/).